Layry99/Vision-Based-Traffic-Violation/README.md

 For Your Information.
 This project is still in development.
 The software's code will be released as soon as it has been tested many times.

+To run this project.
+1. Activate the virtual environment
+2. To run the main appm enter "python vision-main.py"
+3. To run the webpage, enter "uvicorn main:app --reload"